Adult education: Challenges and motivating factors

+Functional illiteracy is the inability to use reading, writing, and calculation abilities to contribute to the development of one's own personal growth and societal growth.
+This has become more and more common in adults, and although functional illiterates can still contribute to society, it limits their social and economic status.
+In contrast to being illiterate, where a person is unable to read and write, functional illiteracy is when a person who has these skills is unable to use them in everyday life.
+For example, a functional illiterate person may be able to read and write a basic sentence, but tasks such as filling out a job application, reading a doctor prescription or filling out basic everyday calculations becomes difficult.
+Studies have shown that these limitations affect language and cognitive skills.

 Adults have many responsibilities that they must balance against the demands of learning.
 Because of these responsibilities, adults have barriers and challenges against participating in learning and continuing their education.
 The barriers can be classified into three groups including institutional, situational, and dispositional.
+One example of a situational barrier to motivation is when adult learners do not commit to learning something that they believe they cannot achieve in order to preserve a sense of self worth.

 Some situational barriers include the lack of time balancing career and family demands, the higher cost of education, and transportation.
 Dispositional barriers include lack of confidence, embarrassment, and a fear of failure.
 Institutional barriers include challenges that the college provides in relation to admission, admission requirements, and financial aid requirements from the education facility.
 Other institutional barriers include the lack of evening and weekend hours from administrative offices such as financial aid, bursar, or academic advising.
 The lack of evening and weekend hours impedes these students from receiving the necessary information for their retention and academic success.
 Distance and/or online learning can also address some problems with adult education that cause these barriers.

 Meanwhile, research illustrates that understanding the motivations and barriers of adult learners can increase their enrollment and retention.
 Additional research shows that adult learners are more motivated in the classroom when they can clearly identify the application of their education to their professional or personal experiences.
-When instructors recognize their students’ characteristics, they can develop lessons that address both the strengths and the needs of each student.
+When instructors recognize their students' characteristics, they can develop lessons that address both the strengths and the needs of each student.
 Adults that are motivated, have confidence, and positive self-esteem are more likely to develop into lifelong learners.

 In fast-developing countries, the qualifications of adults fall far behind those of young people, and may no longer match the requirements of a developed economy.
 This implies strong potential demand for the education and training of adults.
 This demand needs to be met through flexible modes of study which are suitable for adults, avenues of access that recognize informal prior learning, and the supports necessary for adults with limited formal education to succeed in further study.